Jian Bozan: Early years and education

 In 1916, Jian entered school in Beijing, where he studied and conducted research about Chinese economic history.
 His graduation thesis was a 50,000-character study of the history of China's currency system.
 Believing that industry was China's savior, he travelled to the University of California in 1924 to research economics.
 During this time, he studied Anti-Dühring, The Origin of the Family, Private Property, and the State, The Communist Manifesto, and other famous Marxist works.
 He returned to China in 1926.
 Jian was a patriot, and participated in the protests leading up to the March 18 Massacre of that year.
 He published his first Marxist interpretation of Chinese history during the 1930s, and joined the Chinese Communist Party (CCP) in 1937.
 In 1934, while serving as secretary to Qin Zhen, deputy head of the Judicial Yuan, Jian went on a tour of numerous countries around the world.
-As a close ally of the CCP, Jian became professor of history at Peking University after the party's rise to power in 1949, and later served as dean of the faculty of history and vice-president of the university.
+As a close ally of the CCP, Jian became professor of history at Peking University after 1952, and later served as dean of the faculty of history and vice-president of the university.

+Although best known for his history writing, Jian also wrote and exchanged poetry with Communist Party intellectuals, including with Deng Tuo and Guo Moruo.